OrgTangle/discussion/README.md

+# Welcome

-Welcome to this group for org-mode enthusiasts.
+This is a group for org-mode enthusiasts :)

 Please open an issue to start a new discussion.
 Or stop watching this repository to unsubscribe.